-Many Geelong attractions are located here as well as excellent accommodation and some of the best places to eat in Geelong.
+Many Geelong attractions are located here as well as excellent restaurants and some of the best places to stay in Geelong.

-We start with some of the area’s history before sharing all the fun things to do in Geelong Waterfront, as well as where to eat, and some really amazing Geelong accommodation.
+We start by sharing all the fun things to do in Geelong Waterfront, as well as where to eat, and some amazing accommodation, before detailing the waterfront’s history.

-At the end, we’ve added a handy map so you can see exactly where everything is.
+At the end, we provide information about how to get there and a handy map so you can see exactly where everything is.

-With this guide, we’re sure you’ll have a ball when you visit Geelong Waterfront!
+With the information in this guide, we’re sure you’ll have a ball when you visit Geelong Waterfront!

 Geelong Baywalk